According to the government, traffic jams caused by road closures cost the UK economy £4.3 billion last year. So, what are our options?

 There is, however, one successful solution to this multibillion-dollar problem, and it comes from a group of British manufacturers.

 MCL of Staffordshire, whose UK-made composite products range from metre boxes and kiosks to fire-resistant chambers, has collaborated with another UK manufacturer – Radlock Systems Ltd – to develop a solution that is expected to save our economy hundreds of millions of pounds per year.

 This collaboration has used years of research and development to create a new product called Radlock.

-Bob Moore, executive chairman at MCL, explains the significance of the solution we have developed: “The UK lost £4.3billion last year through road closures, according to research from the Transport Research Laboratory (TRL).
-The new product, a composite road plate system, allows these trenches to be safely covered far more quickly, so that roads can be reopened around 30% sooner and quickly reopened overnight and at weekends.”
+MCL’s executive chairman, Bob Moore, explains the significance of the solution we developed: “According to Transport Research Laboratory research, road closures cost the UK £4.3 billion last year” (TRL).
+The new product, a composite road plate system, allows these trenches to be safely covered far more quickly, allowing roads to be reopened around 30% faster and more quickly overnight and on weekends.”

-“We are also extremely excited to have been awarded National Grid Best Practice for this product – we are very grateful to contractor Fastflow Energy Services for its recommendation.”
+“We are also ecstatic to have been awarded National Grid Best Practice for this product – we are grateful to contractor Fastflow Energy Services for its recommendation.”

 “The many advantages of this system over traditional steel roadplates are obvious,” says Tony Cottrell, managing director of Radlock Systems.
 It is lighter and faster to install, increases site operator safety because it is a two-man lift, and improves road safety due to its high visibility and non-slip surface.
 A standard road crossing is deployed in minutes without drilling the road surface, resulting in unprecedented congestion reduction.”